alexlafetra/murmur/README.md

  ## Controls

- Clicking anywhere on the screen "freezes" the flock simulation, pressing any key shows/hides the button layout.
+ Clicking anywhere on the screen "freezes" the flock simulation, pressing 'c' clears the screen, and pressing any other key shows/hides the button layout.

  ### Audio engine
-  Clicking each button toggle's the corresponding connection between the sampler and the murmuration:
+  Toggling each audio button connects the corresponding flock data to the following granular synthesis parameter:

  - space between birds --> sample pitch
  - position --> L/R pan
  - speed --> grain rate